Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Guided tour of the arena| ©Rafaella Ferraro

-If you buy your tickets to the Colosseum at Hellotickets, you will see that is available the guided tour of the Colosseum with access to the Arena (this also includes the guided tour of the Roman Forum and the Palatine Hill).
+If you buy your tickets to the Colosseum in Hellotickets, you will see that is available the visit to the Colosseum with subway access and the Roman Forum (this also includes the Palatine Hill).

-Book your visit to the Colosseum with access to the Arena
+Book your visit to the Colosseum with subway access

-How much does it cost to visit the Colosseum Arena?
+How much does it cost to visit the Arena of the Colosseum and the subway

 Enjoy the history behind the Colosseum| ©Ruben Ramirez